Don't Let It Kill You: Synopsis

 The story concerns a day in the life of Abel Gagné (Marcel Sabourin).
 Self-absorbed to the point of existential withdrawal, the gentle and mildly eccentric Abel confers upon all events a kind of mystical grandeur and perplexity.
 The film opens with a slogan on a blackboard: "I want to change the course of things – but it is things which change me".

 One day he makes breakfast, behaving in a somewhat odd manner as he prepares to go out.
 He visits his dying mother (Monique Champagne) in hospital and learns that his father (who had left them and is living in Brazil) has sent him $10,000.
 Later, by chance, he meets Mary (Suzanne Grossman), an old girlfriend he has not seen for five years.
 She is about to be married in Paris.
 He returns home to wait for Madeleine (Claudine Monfette), his current girlfriend, and the hospital calls to tell him his mother has died.

 This intimate, gently comic, ironic and poetic meditation on individualism and fatalism is the third feature from Lefebvre, the first to win him international praise, and is one of his most appealing.

+Cast

 Distribution

 The film was screened at the 18th Berlin Film Festival in 1968 as part of Young Canadian Film, a lineup of films by emerging Canadian filmmakers.

 It was later screened at the 1984 Festival of Festivals as part of Front & Centre, a special retrospective program of artistically and culturally significant films from throughout the history of Canadian cinema.